ZerotoKoops/custom-channelData/README.md

             3. You should also go to constants/music.s and replace the appropriate label for your sound if you're building a game from scratch.
 This is not recommended unless you are prepared for error messages where the original label was used in the disassembly.
         2. If you did not use replacement:
             1. Do the same as a., but add a new (set of) lines to each file as to complete a new set of labels.
     5. At this point, you should be able to Make the game.
 If there are any errors, make sure you did everything exactly as the instructions.
-If you're still getting errors, contact me at the [Oracles romhacking discord](https://discord.gg/wCpPPNZ "Oracles romhacking discord")
+If you're still getting errors, contact me at the [Oracles romhacking discord](https://discord.gg/wCpPPNZ "Oracles romhacking discord").